Congo Basin: Ecology and protection

 At a global level, Congo's forests act as the planet's second lung, counterpart to the rapidly dwindling Amazon.
 They are a huge "carbon sink", trapping carbon that could otherwise remain carbon dioxide.
 The Congo Basin holds roughly 8% of the world's forest-based carbon.
+Despite this importance, it gets far less scientific attention than the Amazon or the tropical forests of South East Asia.
 If these woodlands are deforested, the carbon they trap will be released into the atmosphere.
 Predictions for future unabated deforestation estimate that by 2050 activities in the DRC will release roughly the same amount of carbon dioxide as the United Kingdom has emitted over the last 60 years.
-A 2013 study by British scientists showed that deforestation in the Congo Basin rainforest was slowing down.
+A 2013 study by British scientists shows that deforestation in the Congo Basin rainforest is slowing.
 In 2017, British scientists discovered that peatlands in the Cuvette Centrale, which cover a total of 145,500 sq km, contain 30 billion tonnes of carbon, or 20 years of U.S. fossil fuel emissions.
 In 2021, the deforestation rate of the Congolese rainforest increased by 5%.

 An industrial logging operation in the Congo Basin.
 From 2015 to 2019, the rate of deforestation in the Democratic Republic of the Congo doubled.

-The Global Forest Atlas estimated that the logging industry covers from 44 to 66 million hectares of forest.
-A study published in 2019 in Nature Sustainability showed that 54,000 miles of roads for forest concessions were built between 2003 and 2018, reaching a total of 143,500 miles.
-A moratorium on logging in the Congo forest was agreed between the World Bank and the Democratic Republic of the Congo in May 2002.
-The World Bank agreed to provide $90 million of development aid to Democratic Republic of the Congo with the provision that the government did not issue any new concessions granting logging companies rights to exploit the forest.
+The Global Forest Atlas estimates that the logging industry covers from 44 to 66 million hectares of forest.
+A study published in 2019 in Nature Sustainability shows that 54,000 mi of roads for forest concessions were built between 2003 and 2018, reaching a total of 143,500 mi.
+A moratorium on logging was agreed between the World Bank and the DRC in May 2002.
+The World Bank agreed to provide US$90 million of development aid to DRC with the provision that the government did not issue any new concessions granting logging companies rights to exploit the forest.
 The deal also prohibited the renewal of existing concessions.